CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 A relayer relays the amount using the rational value (nominator/denominator) as a part of the evidence.
 The contract does a pre-validation of the value.
 If, after the calculation, the `receivedAmount <= 0` or `receivedAmount > max allowed value` returns an error.
 Once the evidence threshold is reached, the contract executes the calculation one more time, and sends the amount to the recipient.
-The rounding reminder is left on the contract, because we don't trust the reminder after the `min sending precision`.
+The rounding reminder left on the bridge account, because we don't trust the reminder after the `min sending precision`.
 If a token uses the transfer fee, we don't include it here because it will be included on the sending the token back.